reshmakumar101/ai-ethics-checker/README.md

 ## 🧠 How to Use It

 You can:
-- Use the [AI Ethics Checker GPT](https://chatgpt.com/g/g-686972141ca081918f99a0a1e68345ce-ai-ethics-checker) to walk through a guided reflection
+- Use the [AI Ethics Assistant GPT](https://chatgpt.com/g/g-686972141ca081918f99a0a1e68345ce-ai-ethics-checker) to walk through a guided reflection
 - Embed this framework into internal checklists, design reviews, or compliance workflows
 - Customize the categories or risk thresholds to align with your domain
 - Enable the trauma-informed mode to reflect on accessibility, safety, and psychological impact when building sensitive AI applications